 Mount Hood Railroad

-Spectacular, scenic train rides are a unique way to enjoy historic Hood River Valley, with many options for excursion trains, meal trains, Polar Express, or special events.
+Spectacular, scenic train rides are a unique way to enjoy the historic Hood River Valley, with many options for excursion trains, meal trains, Polar Express, or special events.
+Hood River Inn guests are eligible for a 15% discount at Mount Hood Railroad.
+Get your promo code from our front desk.

 Sternwheeler Columbia Gorge